GabeScott/standard-works-vault/General Conference/2024 October - The Wind Did Never Cease to Blow.md

 # The Wind Did Never Cease to Blow

-*By Aroldo B. Cavalcante - Of the Seventy*
+By Elder Aroldo B. Cavalcante - *Of the Seventy*

 *Given in the October session of the 2024 General Conference*

+>*We can help others progress in their journey to receive God’s blessings.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2024/10/27cavalcante?lang=eng)

-In 2015, in the state of Pernambuco, Brazil, 62 members of the J. Reuben Clark Law Society cooperated with the state Prosecutor’s Office in investigating the legal challenges of residents in four different nursing homes.
-For five hours one Saturday, these attorneys interviewed over 200 residents one by one, each of whom had been functionally forgotten by society.
+In 2015, in the state of Pernambuco, Brazil, 62 members of the J. Reuben Clark Law Society[^1] cooperated with the state Prosecutor’s Office in investigating the legal challenges of residents in four different nursing homes.
+For five hours one Saturday, these attorneys interviewed over 200 residents *one by one*, each of whom had been functionally forgotten by society.

 During their interviews, they discovered several crimes that had been committed against the elderly residents, such as abandonment, mistreatment, and misappropriation of funds.
 A key pillar of this law society is to care for the poor and in need.
 Just two months later, the prosecutor successfully filed charges against the responsible parties.

-Their assistance is a perfect example of King Benjamin’s teaching “that when ye are in the service of your fellow beings ye are only in the service of your God.”
+Their assistance is a perfect example of King Benjamin’s teaching “that when ye are in the service of your fellow beings ye are only in the service of your God.”[^2]

-One resident I personally interviewed during the pro bono project was a kindhearted 93-year-old woman named Lúcia.
+One resident I personally interviewed during the pro bono[^3] project was a kindhearted 93-year-old woman named Lúcia.
 Grateful for our service, she jokingly exclaimed, “Marry me!”

 Surprised, I responded: “Look over there at that beautiful young woman!
 She is my wife and the state prosecutor.”

 She quickly fired back: “So what?
 She is young, pretty, and can easily get married again.
 All I have is you!”

-The wonderful residents did not have all their problems solved that day.
-They undoubtedly continued to experience hardship from time to time like the Jaredites in their boats on the challenging journey to the promised land, “buried in the depths of the sea, because of the mountain waves which broke upon them.”
+The wonderful residents did not have *all* their problems solved that day.
+They undoubtedly continued to experience hardship from time to time like the Jaredites in their boats on the challenging journey to the promised land, “buried in the depths of the sea, because of the mountain waves which broke upon them.”[^4]

 But that Saturday, the nursing home residents knew that regardless of their earthly anonymity, they were known personally by a loving Heavenly Father, One who responds to even the simplest of prayers.

-The Master of masters caused “a furious wind” to blow the Jaredites toward promised blessings.
-Similarly, we can decide to serve as a humble gust of wind in the Lord’s hands.
-Just as “the wind did never cease to blow” the Jaredites toward the promised land, we can help others progress in their journey to receive God’s blessings.
+The Master of masters caused “a furious wind”[^5] to blow the Jaredites toward promised blessings.
+Similarly, we can decide[^6] to serve as a humble gust of wind in the Lord’s hands.
+Just as “the wind did never cease to blow”[^7] the Jaredites toward the promised land, we can help others progress in their journey to receive God’s blessings.

 Several years ago, when Chris, my dear wife, and I were interviewed for my calling as bishop, our stake president asked me to prayerfully consider names to recommend as counselors.
 After hearing the names I recommended, he said I should know a few things about one of the brethren.

 First, this brother could not read.
 Second, he didn’t have a car he could use to visit members.
-Third, he always—always—used sunglasses at church.
+Third, he always—*always*—used sunglasses at church.
 Despite the president’s honest concerns, I felt strongly that I should still recommend him as my counselor, and the stake president supported me.

 The Sunday my counselors and I were sustained in sacrament meeting, the surprise on the members’ faces was evident.
 This dear brother slowly made his way up to the stand, where the overhead lights reflected brightly across his sunglasses.